emustudio/emustudio.github.io/_documentation/user/_doc/brainduck/index.md

 As implementing a brainfuck interpreter, one must deal with several [portability issues][portability]{:target="_blank"}, which include:

-- Memory cell size (solved in `brainduck-memory` and `brainduck-cpu`)
+- Memory cell size (`byte`)
-- Memory size (number of memory cells) (solved in `brainduck-memory`)
+- Memory size (number of memory cells) (by default 65536 when using `byte-mem`)
-- End-of-line code (solved in `brainduck-terminal`)
+- End-of-line code (0x0A is simulating both CRLF, 0x0D is just CR)
-- End-of-file behavior (solved in `brainduck-cpu` and `brainduck-terminal`)

-The solution is spread across the plugins, as you can see in the parentheses.
-Chapters devoted to plugin's description contain specific information.
+- End-of-file behavior (in automatic no-GUI emulation when input is at EOF 0 is returned; in GUI-capable emulation the input is read from the host keyboard)

 ## BrainDuck for emuStudio